When you send cryptocurrency from your Digital Surge account to an external wallet, a withdrawal fee applies.

 Fee Transparency

-Digital Surge always displays the transaction fee before you confirm a withdrawal.
+Digital Surge always displays the exact withdrawal fee on the Send screen before you confirm your transaction.

-Once your withdrawal is completed, both the fee and the net amount received will be visible in your Transaction History.
+Once your withdrawal is completed, both the fee charged and the final amount sent will be visible in your Transaction History.

 Need more help?